 - Suggest follows and companion pieces

-- Find out what the Audio workshop is working on
+- Find out what the Audio and Video workshops are working on

 - Update the instructor regularly on what’s happening